Paul Carter (rugby league): Misconduct

 On 13 December 2017, it was reported that Carter was involved in a fake jersey scam where he allegedly sold fake merchandise to a fan over eBay.
 Carter then admitted to the buyer that the jerseys were fake and he needed the money because he was struggling financially.
 The fan claimed that he sent Carter $2000 as he felt the troubled player needed help and that Carter would pay him back once he joined The Sydney Roosters.
 Carter was later sacked by The Roosters and the money was never paid back to the buyer.

 On 10 January 2018, Carter was handed a two-year good behaviour bond by the court and escaped a jail sentence.

 On 15 January 2019, it was revealed that Carter was accused of being at the center of a video leaking scandal regarding former teammate Dylan Napa.
 Carter had vehemently denied he was leaking the Dylan Napa sex tapes as part of a campaign to extort money from his former teammate.
 A senior staff member at the Sydney Roosters claimed that Carter was a past member of a WhatsApp player group and had access to "all the videos".
 It was claimed that Carter fell out with Napa 18 months ago and he wanted money in exchange for keeping the videos private.

 Carter responded to the claims saying "I heard the allegations from people close to me, who messaged me in disbelief asking, 'What’s going on here?’
 I was in shock.
 "When I was at the Roosters, I had a great relationship with Dylan and still do to this day.
 He sent me a message confirming the exact same thing: that we have a good relationship and there’s no bad blood.
 I left the Roosters but there’s no bad blood with the club or any of the players, I haven’t read the message and probably won’t.
 I’ve got bigger and better things to worry about than people playing games and making up stories.
 It’s sad that they don’t have anything better to do with their lives".

+In December 2023, it was reported that Carter had avoided jail time after being found guilty of spitting in his ex-girlfriend's face on three occasions and also physically assaulting her.

+On 10 May 2024, Carter was granted bail after fronting court for breaching release conditions in a previous domestic violence case.
+It was also alleged he failed to complete any of his 140 hours of court-mandated community service following a 2023 domestic violence conviction.